Fairy Type

 Below is the modern type chart provided by Yako.
 Since we will be using the Mystery Type to add the Fairy Type, we will use the Mystery Type's ID for Fairy Type interactions.

-Copy the bytes for the modern type chart and paste it ("overwite") at offset 0x30DB8 of overlay_0011.bin and save it back to the game_DSPRE_contents/overlay/ folder.
+Copy the bytes for the modern type chart and paste it ("overwite") at offset 0x30DB8 of Overlay 11 and save it back to game_DSPRE_contents/arm9_overlays/.

 Modern Type Chart (Fairy Type replacing Mystery Type)